OSU-Carpentry/OpenRefine-ecology-lesson/_episodes/05-save-export.md

 1. Click the `Export` button in the top right and select `Export project`.
 2. A `tar.gz` file will download to your default `Download` directory.
 The `tar.gz` extension tells you that this is a compressed file.
 Which means that this file contains multiple files.
-You can double-click on the `tar.gz` file and it will expand into a directory.
-A folder icon will now appear.
+If using Mac or Linux, you can double-click on the `tar.gz` file and it will expand into a directory.
+If using Windows, right click the `tar.gz` file, hover over 7-Zip and select "Open archive".
+That gets you into the `gz` portion, now double click the `tar` file to get into there.
 3. Look at the files that appear in this folder.
 What files are here?
 What information do you think these files contain?

 > ## Solution